South Club: 2017: The beginning, 90

 South Club debuted on May 26, 2017, with their first single "Hug Me", a melancholy song that expresses people’s loneliness.
 Their first single received a good response from fans and other fellow artists and from there the band started to perform at many events and festivals.
 On June 18, South Club had their first official public stage at the music festival "Smile, Love, Weekend", where they gave an album preview and played the songs they have prepared for their first EP.
 Their first seven-track EP 90 was released on June 27.
 South Club described their music style as alternative rock with blues as the foundation.
 Along with the album release, they also released three music videos.
 "Dirty House" (더러운 집), "I Got the Blues", and "Liar".
 They spoke about freedom and youth throughout their songs.
 Their music is heavily inspired by rock bands in the 90's, such as Nirvana.

 On July 8, the band released their second single "NO" and the accompanying music video was uploaded on South Club’s official YouTube account.

 Later that year, Choi Yun-hee wasn't seen performing together with South Club.
-On September 16, 2017, Nam Tae-hyun announced that they would continue as a four member band from then on and that Choi Yun-hee had left the band due to personal reasons.
+On September 16, 2017, Nam Tae-hyun announced that they would continue as a four member band from then on and that Choi Yun-hee had left the band for personal reasons.

 They then proceeded to have more live performances and guerilla concerts around South Korea.
 They then started to reach out to their fans from overseas and prepared Music Fan Meetings in Tokyo, Bangkok, and Taipei, where they have received a warm response.
 On November 18 and 19, South Club held their first official solo concert curated by Kim Tae-won at the Hyundai Card Understage, in Seoul, with the appearances of 10cm, Heize, and Nam Dong-hyun as their guests.

 Their third single "누굴 위한 노래인가요 (Who Is This Song For?)" was released through digital music websites on December 5.
 The song itself was based on Nam Tae-hyun's personal love story.
 He admitted that at first it was supposed to be a warm love song, but that after his lover left him, he rewrote the song to describe his feelings of getting lost.